 For people who are familiar with Custom ROMs for Android: it is just like rooting your phone and flashing with custom ROM, like CyanogenMod to gain more functionality out of the existing device.
 Except in Routers, you don’t need to do anything to get the root access so you could flash a custom ROM.

 For people who don’t know anything about Custom ROM or Firmware Flashing stuff: Don’t worry, the concept is pretty simple to understand.

 So the concept is, that the software your router is running out of the box (stock firmware) does not allow you to do stuff outside of boundaries.
 Functionalities that can be achieved by flashing your wireless router with DD-WRT firmware, like:

 - Extreme parental controls.

-- Using VPN services inside your Router (so that all the devices connected with your wireless router get connected to VPN automatically, for better security or encryption, stuff like keeping local “Hackers” away from your information).
+- Use VPN services inside your Router (so that all the devices connected to your wireless router get connected to VPN automatically, for better security or encryption, stuff like keeping local “Hackers” away from your information).

-- Getting much better bandwidth juice by using features like QOS (quality of service), which allows you to prioritize which devices and even programs are going to get more bandwidth and stable connection.
+- Getting much better bandwidth juice by using features like QOS (quality of service), which allows you to prioritize which devices and even programs are going to get more bandwidth and stable connections.